Grand Teton National Park, Wyoming

 Here's a wider picture, still with the Burned Ridge moraine in the foreground.
 The mountains to the right of Teewinot are Symmetry Spine, Mt.
 St. John, and Rockchuck Peak, all made of the 2.7 billion year old banded gneiss.
 Summer thunderstorms are a regular occurrence in the Tetons, so be prepared!

-The jagged shape of Teewinot and the other Teton peaks is caused by the combination of glaciation and crystalline / metamorphic rocks.
-There's no obvious large-scale layering in the bedrock (like there is in the Grand Canyon), and so when the bedrock is attacked by ice (the ferocious, powerful alter ego of water), pointed peaks form.
+The jagged shape of Teewinot and the other Teton peaks is caused by the effects of glaciation on crystalline / metamorphic rocks.
+There's no obvious large-scale layering in the bedrock (like there is in the Grand Canyon), and so when the bedrock is attacked by ice (the ferocious, powerful alter ego of water), pointed peaks and steep-sided canyons are left behind.
 Layered bedrock would form blockier peaks, like those in parts of Montana, central Wyoming, and Colorado.

 Here's a sunnier look at Mt.
 Moran and its famous gabbro (or diabase) dike.
 The valley elevation here is 6800 feet (2073 m), and the peak is 12,605 feet (3842 m), so that's a big mountain front!

 The photographer in your group should not be the driver!
 Mt.
 St. John and Rockchuck Peak are separated by a glacially carved valley.
 Ice has also gnawed into Rockchuck at that front cliff.
-The gneiss and granite bedrock of the Tetons is not easily eroded except where it contains a lot of fractures, which give ice entry to do its damage.
+The gneiss and granite bedrock of the Tetons is not easily eroded except where it contains a lot of fractures, which give ice entry to do its damage and carry away the loosened rocks.

 The Teton range was uplifted three times, the most recent being along the range-front fault.
 The only place it's easy to spot is just north of Jenny Lake at this turn-out.
 In the sign's photo, it's the band in shadow.